wsgreco/get-an-ok/README.md

-# get-an-ok
+# get-an-OK
 A HTTP server that returns OK and a timestamp.
+I made this as a simple way to monitor uptime at different hosts.